Runalyze/admin-docs/configuration.rst

     is possible.
 user\_can\_register
     Flag if users can register.
-Set to false to disable registration form. user\_cant\_login
+Set to false to disable registration form. user\_disable\_account\_activation
-    Flag if users can login.
-Set to true to disable login form (e.g. while updating your installation). user\_disable\_account\_activation
     Flag if accounts need to be activated.
-Set to false to automatically activate accounts after registration. garmin\_api\_key
+Set to false to automatically activate accounts after registration. maintenance
+    Set to `True` to enable maintenance mode.
+Only updater and installer will work during maintenance mode. garmin\_api\_key
     Api key for `GarminCommunicator <http://developer.garmin.com/web-device/garmin-communicator-plugin/get-your-site-key/>`_,
     required to directly import activities from a connected Garmin device